-In the first quarter of 2020 the average price of WTI crude oil dropped 65.9% from the first quarter of 2019.
-Crude oil prices were negatively impacted by a variety of factors affecting current and expected supply and demand dynamics, including: the COVID-19 pandemic and related shut-down of various sectors of the global economy which has resulted in a significant reduction in demand for crude oil, continued U.S. supply growth driven by advances in drilling and completion technologies, and the delay of an agreement on production levels by members of the Organization of Petroleum Exporting Countries (OPEC) and other oil producing countries, including Russia, resulting in increased supply in the global market.
-Other factors impacting supply and demand include weather conditions, pipeline capacity constraints, inventory storage levels, basis differentials, export capacity, strength of the U.S. dollar as well as other factors, the majority of which are outside of our control.
-While OPEC and other oil producing countries reached an agreement in April 2020 with respect to production levels, it is not expected to have an immediate impact on crude oil prices until global supply matches current lower levels of demand caused by the factors mentioned above, including the COVID-19 pandemic.
+In the second quarter of 2020 the average price of WTI crude oil dropped 33% from the second quarter of 2019.
+Crude oil prices were negatively impacted by a variety of factors affecting current and expected supply and demand dynamics, including: the COVID-19 pandemic and related shut-down of various sectors of the global economy, which has resulted in a significant reduction in demand for crude oil, continued U.S. supply growth driven by advances in drilling and completion technologies, and the delay of an agreement in early 2020 on production levels by members of the Organization of Petroleum Exporting Countries (OPEC) and other oil producing countries, resulting in increased supply in the global market.
+Other factors impacting the supply and demand of our products include weather conditions, pipeline capacity constraints, inventory storage levels, basis differentials, export capacity, strength of the U.S. dollar as well as other factors, the majority of which are outside of our control.
+While OPEC and other oil producing countries have reduced production levels, and U.S. production has declined, a significant crude oil price recovery is not expected until global supply matches current lower levels of demand caused by the factors mentioned above, including the COVID-19 pandemic.

-Changes in the market prices for oil directly impact many aspects of QEP's business, including its financial condition, revenues, results of operations, planned drilling and completion activity and related capital expenditures, its PUD reserves conversion rate, liquidity, rate of growth, costs of goods and services required to drill, complete and operate wells, and the carrying value of its oil and gas properties.
-The decline in the price of crude oil negatively impacted our oil revenue during the first quarter of 2020 but the value of our oil derivatives portfolio increased significantly.
+Changes in the market prices for oil directly impact many aspects of QEP's business, including its financial condition, revenues, results of operations, planned drilling and completion activity and related capital expenditures, its proved undeveloped (PUD) reserves conversion rate, liquidity, rate of growth, costs of goods and services required to drill, complete and operate wells, and the carrying value of its oil and gas properties.
+The decline in the price of crude oil negatively impacted our oil revenue during the second quarter of 2020 but the value of our realized oil derivatives portfolio increased significantly, helping to offset the negative impact.
 Additionally, the volatility in commodity prices has impacted the Company's stock price and the fair value of the Company's debt securities, all of which impact our financial and operating results.
-Due to the changes in our drilling plans, we expect that our 2020 proved undeveloped (PUD) conversion rate will be lower than originally anticipated.
-In addition, a prolonged low price environment may impact our future drilling plans and decrease our total PUD reserves.
-If oil prices remain consistent with March 2020 levels for an extended period of time, or decline further, our operations, financial condition and level of expenditures for the development of our oil reserves may be materially and adversely affected.
+Due to the changes in our drilling plans, we expect that our 2020 PUD conversion rate will be lower than originally anticipated; however, our total PUD reserves currently remain unchanged.
+Our future drilling plans, including our level of expenditures for the development of our oil reserves, total PUD reserves, operations and financial condition may be materially and adversely affected by declines in future oil prices.

 QEP's producing properties are primarily located in the Permian and Williston basins.
-As a result of our lack of diversification in asset type and limited geographic diversification, any delays or interruptions of production caused by factors such as governmental regulation, transportation capacity constraints, curtailment of production or interruption of transportation, price fluctuations, natural disasters or shutdowns of the pipelines connecting our production to refineries would have a significantly greater impact on our results of operations than if we possessed more diverse assets and locations.
+As a result of our lack of diversification in asset type and limited geographic diversification, any delays or interruptions of production caused by factors such as governmental regulation, transportation capacity constraints, curtailment of production or interruption of transportation, price fluctuations, natural disasters or shutdowns of the pipelines, connecting our production to refineries, including the potential shutdown of the Dakota Access Pipeline, would have a significantly greater impact on our results of operations than if we possessed more diverse assets and locations.